Classroom Grant Info

 Timeframe - Present a schedule for implementation of this project, including a start and end date, and discuss whether this project could be repeated or if it is a one-time-only event.

-Project Personnel Qualifications - Present relevant qualifications for the project director and any other teachers involved in the implementation of this project.
-If personnel outside the Clinton Public School system (i.e., a visiting artist or scientific expert) will be involved in this project, include a one-page biography or resume.
+Project Personnel Qualifications – If personnel outside the Clinton Public School system (i.e., a visiting artist or scientific expert) will be involved in this project, include a one-page biography or resume.
+If you have been awarded any CPSF grants in the last two years, include how many have been awarded.

 Itemized Budget - Present specific information about each expense associated with this project, including kinds of materials and/or equipment needed, sources of supply, and shipping and handling expenses.
 If possible, attach brochures describing the requested items.